Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Competion vs cooperation, dont bite off more than you can chew, leadership

 ## Plot
 This is a united world in which there is no longer any wars.
-Peace is maintain by throgh the CNS league -- a sport in which Cybervator fight each other harness a technology called Cyber.Beast.
+Peace is maintain by throgh the CNS league -- a sport in which Cybervators fight each other harness a technology called Cyber.Beast.
 These Cyber.Beast allow them to perform breathtaking speed, backbreaking/bone crushing strength and unique abilities that defy belief.

+Of 3 out of 5 Cyber.Fighters are green as 2 green Cybervators are needed at minimum since a strategist is need even when a green cybervator is in the field of play.

-Max participates in the CNS as well but as a crewman.
+Max participates in the CNS as well but as a strategist/crewman.
 His resposibilities is to aid the Cyebrvators that compete in this league.
 However this is not enough for him.
-Max wants to be a fighter as well the only problem is that Max he doesn't have a tail.
+Max wants to be a fighter as well.
+There is only one problem, Max doesn't have a tail.

 Tails are what allows Cybervator to fuse with Cyber.Beast, without one it is impossible to be a Cybervator.
 However that all changes when he stumbles across an acient technology hidden away along with all of its secrets.